mugenmelon/mugenmelon.github.io/_posts/1970-01-01-future-proofing-interfaces.md

 }
 ```

-This circumstance makes it a bit cumbersome and "boilerplate-y" to add blueprint support to a `UInterface`, especially when using them in several places across our codebase.
-And personally I always try to avoid nesting and `if` clauses to keep my functions as simple as possible.
+This circumstance makes it a bit "boilerplate-y" to add blueprint support to a `UInterface`, especially when using it in several places.
+And personally I always try to avoid nesting and `if` clauses where I can to keep functions easy to read.

-But there is a very simple convention that can help relieve us of both of these issues.
+There is a very simple convention that addresses both of these issues.

 # Future-Proofing `UInterface`

-The idea is pretty straightforward: if we want want to call `IEquippable::GetEquipmentAsset` but *the way* we have to call it can change, why not wrap it in a central, easily maintainable place?
-For example, a static function on the interface itself?
+The idea is straightforward: we want want to call `IEquippable::GetEquipmentAsset` but *the way* we have to call it is in flux.
+Why not do it in a central, coherent place?
+For example, in a static function on the interface itself!

 ## Static Function Wrapper

-For the sake of demonstration, let us go back to our initial interface from [Quick Recap](#quick-recap).
-We will add a new static function that wraps the actual function call to the interface.
+For the sake of demonstration, we will go back to our C++ only interface from [Quick Recap](#quick-recap).
+We write a new static function that wraps the actual function call to the interface.

 ```cpp
 class IEquippable